shortstheory/shortstheory.github.io/_drafts/warstory.md

 max speed Jolly Virizion.

-While I would've never imagined it from the first turn, this battle has
+While I would\'ve never imagined it from the first turn, this battle has

 totally shifted the balance.
 The smell of victory flirts with my

-nostrils, but it's still not guaranteed.
+nostrils, but it\'s still not guaranteed.

 Anyway, Comrade Virizion goes, after superbly dishing out a few KOs.
 Who

-says Virizion isn't capable of a sweep?
+says Virizion isn\'t capable of a sweep?

 Start of turn 14

-Andy's Cresselia used Psychic on Gengar.
+Andy\'s Cresselia used Psychic on Gengar.

-It's super effective against Gengar.
+It\'s super effective against Gengar.

 Gengar lost 120 HP (96%).